Subsidized vs. Unsubsidized Loans

 Unsubsidized Stafford Loan is a non-need based loan.
 The student is responsible for paying the interest while enrolled in school.
 You do have the option to defer the interest until graduation or separation from the institution for any reason.
 If you choose to defer your interest, it will accumulate and capitalize onto your principal.
 The Financial Aid Office will determine if you are eligible for this loan from the information reported on the FAFSA.

-You may be awarded either loan or a combination of each loan for the academic year.
-The maximum you are eligible to receive for the academic year:
+You may be awarded either loan or a combination of each loan.
+Loans are divided in half for each semester (Fall and Spring).
+The maximum amounts you may borrow are listed below:

 Dependent Undergraduate Students